-High bimodality occurrences surrounding the Equator may be associated with convective activity near the ITCZ which may lead to non-Gaussianity in forecast distributions.
-The area of enhanced occurrence near the Equator appears to shift slightly north of the Equator during boreal summer and slightly south of the Equator during boreal winter, which is consistent with the positioning of the ITCZ.
+High bimodality occurrences surrounding the equator may be associated with convective activity near the ITCZ which may lead to non-Gaussianity in forecast distributions.
+The area of enhanced occurrence near the equator appears to shift slightly north of the equator during Boreal boreal summer and slightly south of the equator during Boreal boreal winter which is consistent with the positioning of the ITCZ.
 This is further reinforced by looking at a region such as the northern Bay of Bengal.
-This region switches from below 5 % occurrences to nearly 20 % depending on the season; however, this maximum in occurrence is achieved in the region's warm season, a property that is opposite of most of the globe.
-The seasonal location of this maximum, however, is consistent with the seasonal ITCZ position, where the ITCZ position is based off of rainfall climatology (Souza and Cavalcanti, 2009).
-Bimodality in this region during boreal summer may be also in part due to the timing of the monsoon circulation.
+This region switches from below 5% occurrences to nearly 20% depending on the season; however, this maximum is experienced in its summer season, a property opposite most the globe.
+This is, however, consistent with ITCZ position based off rainfall climatology for the region (Souza and Cavalcanti, 2009).
+Bimodality in this region during Boreal boreal summer may be also in part due to the timing of the monsoon circulation.
 When this circulation sets up or breaks down and whether ensemble members predict it or not will lead to largely diverging atmospheric states.